laser/ruby-concurrency-http-servers/04-threads/notes.md

-# Preforking
+# Threads

-The threaded web server creates a fixed-sized pool of processes and relies on the kernel to distribute inbound TCP connections amongst them.
+The threaded web server creates a fixed-sized pool of threads and relies on the kernel to distribute inbound TCP connections amongst them.